 Some questions do not directly say how many answers it requires, which is why choosing the random level adds points.

-For questions asking for dates, the number of dates determine its level.
-For example, if a question asks for the month, day, and year, the level is four; however, if a questions asks for two or even three full dates, the level will change to six and eight respectively.
+A question that asks for the month, day, and year will be level four; however, if a question asks for two or even three full dates, the level will change to six and eight respectively.
 A question asking for more than one date will not mix requirements.
-For example, a question asking two dates will not require one date to be a full date while the other requires only the month and year.
+For example, a question asking for two dates will not require one to be a full date while the other date requires only the month and year.

 Sidebar: There will not be any questions regarding who became pope of the Catholic church after the first pope.
 That is outside the scope of this trivia game; however, there is a question about a convert to the Church that worked under three popes.
 It was fascinating.
 The last guideline above appeared because of that question.

-Levels five through eight require two or three correct answers with the following differences:
+Levels five through eight require two or three correct answers and have the following differences:

-Inspired by an old game show called Card Sharks with Bob Eubanks, these questions have numbers for answers.
-Not everyone remembers numbers.
-Creating this style of question eliminates multiple guessing and hopefully lowers the frustration of not knowing the answers.
+Inspired by the old game show Card Sharks with Bob Eubanks, these questions have numbers for answers.
+Creating this style of question reduces guessing to once and hopefully lowers the frustration of not knowing the answers.

-These questions only occur on levels three, four, six, and eight.
-The following list explains the differences:
+These questions only occur on levels three, four, six, and eight with the following differences:

 For example, one player answers three, a second player answers seven, and the correct answer is five.
 They're both two away, which is a tie.
 Both players get the points with the person posting first getting points for time remaining, control, and a letter guess opportunity.
 If both players put three, the player that posted first would get credit, because it's the same incorrect answer.
 Finally, if two players put three, and one other puts seven; the first player to put three will tie with the player that put seven, and the player that was first will get points for time remaining, control, and a letter guess opportunity.

 Another example: A question asks for how long a king ruled.
 The implied unit of measurement is years, because the question won't say that it's looking for years and months.
 Three players post answers of three, 15 months, and 345 days.
 The correct answer is one year, one month.
 The second answer converts to one year and three months, and the last answer converts to about 11 months.
 Looking to see who is the closest, the third answer of 345 days is closest and would get the points.
-Players that don't include a unit of measure in this example go with years.
 In this example, if the player didn't include months or days, the host will assume the answer is in years, in which case the player that answered three will be closest.

 Rules blend in the following ways: